 Kalaeloa Professional Center is home to a number of critical and convenient services including the Family Tree Project counseling service, Tax Connection, Warrior ‘Ohana Medical Clinic, and the main call center for the Hawaiʻi State Federal Credit Union.

-The Advanced Leeward Outpatient Healthcare Access (ALOHA) Project will be a new 88,675 square-foot multi-specialty Veterans Affairs clinic that will provide primary care, mental health care, x-ray, laboratory, diagnostic, pharmacy and specialty care for Hawaiʻi’s veterans.
+The Daniel Kahikina Akaka Department of Veterans Affairs Community-Based Outpatient Clinic will be a new 88,675 square-foot multi-specialty Veterans Affairs clinic that will provide primary care, mental health care, x-ray, laboratory, diagnostic, pharmacy and specialty care for Hawaiʻi’s veterans.
 The Veterans Administration selected Hunt to lead the project and entrusted it to develop the empty terrain into a much-needed state-of-the-art outpatient clinic.
-In 2021, Hunt held a blessing to mark a significant step towards laying the foundation for the ALOHA Project.
-Once complete, the ALOHA Project will provide essential services to an estimated 87,000 veterans on Oʻahu.
+In 2021, Hunt held a blessing to mark a significant step towards laying the foundation for this project.
+Once complete, the Clinic will provide essential services to an estimated 87,000 veterans on Oʻahu.

-Coral Crater Adventure Park, Dogs of War Airsoft Park and the Barbers Point Bowling Center are among the many businesses bringing excitement to Kalaeloa as part of a growing entertainment hub for the whole family.
+Coral Crater Adventure Park and the Barbers Point Bowling Center are among the businesses bringing excitement to Kalaeloa as part of a growing entertainment hub for the whole family.

 In addition to bringing more community amenities to the area, Hunt has implemented a robust security presence, upgraded the landscaping and is currently working with various entities to address issues related to Kalaeloa’s infrastructure and connectivity.